• Skip to primary navigation

 Meredith

-This healthy and flavorful chicken recipe is a great addition to your family’s dinner rotation!
+This nutritious and flavorful chicken recipe is a great addition to your family's dinner rotation!
 This meal is veggie-packed, filling, and also WW friendly (each serving is only 1 smartpoint!).
 This recipe stays well in the fridge for several days, making it a great meal prep option to reduce stress during the week.

-5 from 4 votes
+5 from 5 votes

-Prep Time 12 mins
+Prep Time 12 minutes mins

-Cook Time 23 mins
+Cook Time 23 minutes mins

-Total Time 35 mins
+Total Time 35 minutes mins

 Course Main Course